martin-papy/qdrant-loader/docs/developers/documentation/workflow-guide.md

 # Documentation Update Workflow

 This guide provides step-by-step workflows for updating documentation as part of your development process.
-Follow these workflows to ensure documentation stays current and accurate.
+Follow these workflows to ensure documentation stays current and accurate with the actual QDrant Loader implementation.

 ## 🎯 Overview

 Documentation updates should be integrated into your development workflow, not treated as an afterthought.
-This guide shows you exactly when and how to update documentation for different types of changes.
+This guide shows you exactly when and how to update documentation for different types of changes in the QDrant Loader project.

 ## 🔄 General Workflow Principles